 Similarly, it is possible to carry out the measurement by replacing the Wilhelmy plate with a platinum rod.
 The measurement principle stays the same, but the small diameter of the probe makes it possible to also measure smaller sample volumes.
 However, at the same time, the accuracy of the measurement is not as high as with the standard Wilhelmy plate technique.

 Surface and interfacial tension measurements can be also performed optically using pendant drop shape analysis.
-The shape of the drop hanging from a needle is determined from the balance of forces which include the surface tension of the liquid being investigated.
+The shape of the drop hanging from a needle is determined by the balance of forces which includes the surface tension of the liquid being investigated.

 Modern computational methods using iterative approximations allow for solutions of the Young-Laplace equation to be found.
 Thus, the surface or interfacial tension between any two immiscible fluids with known densities can be determined.
 For optical tensiometry the size of the droplet is important, and it should have a tear or pendant shape.

 If you are considering which method is best suited for your application, please download the white paper “Surface and interfacial tension – How to select the best measurement method”

 Select the best measurement method for your application